Cornaro, located in the village of Piombino Dese about 30km from Venice,

 and then stood vacant, Villa Cornaro returned to private ownership

-in 1969 and was restored over a period of 20 years by Mr. and
+in 1969 and was restored over a period of 20 years by an American couple from Greenwich, Connecticut USA.

-Cornaro has been the spring and autumn residence of Mr. and Mrs.
+Cornaro was the spring and autumn residence of Mr. and Mrs.

 Piombino Dese (Padua District).
 Accessible by car or train.